sdw-online/k-means/README.md

-# py
+# K-Means
-A repo for Python files
+A repo for K-Means projects

-This sentence has been added to the README.md file
+You can upload and update your files as you feel fit.

+Watch out for some awesome projects coming soon (site under construction)!

 * Add a few Python scripts and notebooks to your repo